speakeztech/FlightDeck/docs/00 Oxpecker-based Architecture.md

 This architectural documentation is organized into the following sections:

-1. **Falco Core Architecture**: Detailed explanation of the Falco server architecture.
+1. **Oxpecker Core Architecture**: Detailed explanation of the Oxpecker server architecture.

 2. **Shared Domain Model**: Guide to creating and leveraging shared types.